jasongroce/docs/docs/content/tutorials/helm/index.md

 Connections: (none)
 Resources:
   webapp (kubernetes: apps/Deployment)
 ```

-Now Radius has found the Kubernetes `Deployment` running your container and cataloged it as part of the application.
+This means that Radius has found the Kubernetes `Deployment` running your container and cataloged it as part of the application.

 {{< alert title="💡 Application Name" color="info" >}}
 Radius will use the Kubernetes namespace as the application name by default.
 {{< /alert >}}

-## 6. Add Recipe
+## 5. Add Recipe

 This step will add a database (Redis Cache) to the application.

 You can create a Redis Cache using [Recipes]({{< ref "guides/recipes/overview" >}}) provided by Radius.
-The Radius community provides Recipes for running commonly used application dependencies, including Redis.
+The Radius community provides [Recipes](https://github.com/radius-project/recipes) for running commonly used application dependencies, including Redis.

 In this step you will: